 People with bile duct cancer may experience the following symptoms or signs, usually because the tumor is blocking the bile duct.
 Sometimes, people with bile duct cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

 One common symptom is jaundice, which is a yellowing of the skin and the whites of the eyes.
 When the bile duct is blocked, the liver cannot excrete bile, and the bile backs up into the bloodstream.
-(The blockage may not be cancer; it can also be caused by a gallstone or scar tissue.)
+(However, the blockage may not be cancer; it can also be caused by a gallstone or scar tissue.)
 Bile contains bilirubin, which is dark yellow and can cause the skin and whites of the eyes to turn yellow if there are higher levels of it in the bloodstream.
 A person’s urine may also become a dark color, and bowel movements may become pale.

-However, it is important to note that jaundice is a common symptom for many conditions so there can be many causes.
-Your doctor may need to do several diagnostic tests (see the Diagnosis section for a complete list) to find the exact cause.
+It is important to note that jaundice is a common symptom for many conditions, so your doctor may need to do several diagnostic tests (see the Diagnosis section for a complete list) to find the exact cause.
 Many diseases associated with jaundice are not serious or life threatening, and bile duct cancer is one of the less common causes.

-In addition to jaundice, other symptoms of bile duct cancer include:
+In addition to jaundice, other symptoms of bile duct cancer include the following:

 - Itching, caused by a buildup of bile salts and bilirubin in the body that is then deposited in the skin

 - Weight loss